-The preceeding entry clones the heka-mozsvc-plugins git repository into the Go work environment, checks out the dev branch, and imports the package into hekad when make is run.
+The preceding entry clones the heka-mozsvc-plugins git repository into the Go work environment, checks out SHA 6fe574dbd32a21f5d5583608a9d2339925edd2a7, and imports the package into hekad when make is run.
 By adding an init() function in your package you can make calls into pipeline.RegisterPlugin to register your plugins with Heka's configuration system.

-1.4 Creating Packages
+1.1.4 Creating Packages